 To succeed on a negligence claim, an injured individual typically must establish the following elements:

-- The defendant owed the plaintiff a duty to exercise reasonable care;
+- Defendant owed the plaintiff a duty to exercise reasonable care

-- The defendant violated this duty by engaging in careless behavior;
+- Defendant violated duty of care by engaging in careless behavior

-- The defendant’s failure to use reasonable care was the direct cause of the accident, which must have been reasonably foreseeable; and
+- Defendant's failure to use reasonable care was the direct cause of the accident, which must have been reasonably foreseeable

-- The plaintiff must have incurred actual damages that are not too speculative.
+- Plaintiff must have incurred actual damages that are not too speculative